 In Macedonia you should expect to pay personal income tax and home owners’ tax.
 Additional taxes may exist, including a vehicle tax.
 Detailed information about taxes in Macedonia is available from the Public Revenue Office.

 Taxation is a complex issue and we strongly recommend that you seek professional advice.

 The British Embassy cannot issue or renew a UK driving licence.
 For information about renewing a licence or applying for a new licence please visit the driving licence section of this website.

-How to get your UK driving licence replaced with a Macedonian one can be found on the Services website
+See how to get your UK driving licence replaced with a Macedonian on the Government Services website (in Macedonian language only).